-Although identified stakeholders have different roles and responsibilities relating to sexual assault, it is helpful to have a set of common interview questions that can ground each interview.
+Although identified stakeholders have different roles and responsibilities relating to sexual violence, it is helpful to have a set of common interview questions that can ground each interview.
 Interview questions can focus on understanding a given service, policy, or prevention program addressing sexual violence and determining how disclosures of sexual violence are handled.

-When creating interview questions, it is important to differentiate between process questions (i.e., how do you deal with sexual assault) versus opinion questions (e.g., what works best, where are there gaps in services).
-The resource audit described in this document is limited to cataloging information regarding sexual assault resources and procedures.
+When creating interview questions, it is important to differentiate between process questions (i.e., how do you deal with sexual violence) versus opinion questions (e.g., what works best, where are there gaps in services).
+The resource audit described in this document is limited to cataloging information regarding sexual violence resources and procedures.
 Therefore, interview questions are intended to generate information regarding the services, policies, protocols, and prevention programs in which each stakeholder is involved.
-Interview questions, for the purposes of the resource audit described here, are not intended to capture stakeholders' opinions regarding sexual assault resources on campus.
-However, researchers may choose to incorporate stakeholders' opinions and perceptions of the resources available to help identify gaps.
+For the resource audit described here, interview questions are not intended to capture stakeholders' opinions regarding sexual violence resources on campus.
+However, researchers may incorporate stakeholders' opinions and perceptions of the resources available to help identify gaps.
 If this approach is selected, researchers must seek appropriate approvals from the Institutional Review Board.

-Stakeholders who are not involved in development or creation of sexual assault resources, but rather interact with a particular population of students, such as student athletes or participants in Greek life, can also provide relevant information to researchers regarding the trainings, services, and prevention efforts that are targeted towards certain subgroups.
-Therefore, it is important that interview questions are able to elicit this information as well.
+Stakeholders who are not involved in the development or creation of sexual violence resources but rather interact witha particular population of students, such as student-athletes or participants in Greek life, can also provide relevant information to researchers regarding the trainings, services, and prevention efforts that are targeted towards specific subgroups.
+Therefore, interview questions must be able to elicit this information as well.